rohraharjas/prompt_to_rec/README.md

 Run the `data_collection.ipynb` file with your TMDB API to generate `df.csv`

-Follow the `VectorSearch.ipynb` file to generate embeddings and migrate your data to QDrant
+Follow the `VectorSearch.ipynb` file to generate embeddings and migrate your data to QDrant.

 Open the application on Streamlit: